xTown/recordreader/README.md

 Record Reader converts each record into a `ReaderRecord` bean, stores those beans in a list, then writes them out to a plain CSV file.

-Usage:

-`$ java -jar reader-record-<version>-all.jar <input> [output]`

-Notes:
+## Usage
-1. Download `build/libs/reader-record-<version>-all.jar` to somewhere easy to remember on your computer.
-Open a command prompt and run the Usage command from that location.
+Download `build/libs/reader-record-<version>-all.jar` to somewhere easy to remember on your computer.
+Double-click it to run.

-2. `<input>` is the name of the input file containing the records
-3. The optional `[output]` lets you choose the name of the file to write.
-If you don't provide a name, RR will create and use `record.csv` in your current directory.
+Click the `Choose File...` button to choose the source file, then click `Convert` to convert the file.
+It will automatically create a file called `record.csv` in the same directory that contains the `jar` file.

 ## Changing output